robertgagnon726/ai-codegen/README.md

 [![Coverage Status](https://coveralls.io/repos/github/robertgagnon726/ai-codegen/badge.svg?branch=main)](https://coveralls.io/github/robertgagnon726/ai-codegen?branch=main)

 AI Test Generation Tool is a command-line interface (CLI) application that leverages OpenAI's models to generate comprehensive unit tests for your code.
-The tool helps streamline the testing process by automating the creation of Jest test cases based on your code changes, saving you time and reducing manual effort.
+The tool helps streamline the testing process by automating the creation of test cases based on your code changes, saving you time and reducing manual effort.

 ## Table of Contents